timcash/shikonohenka/README.md

 Accepting this we can conclude that whatever is in any individual mind will have errors, biases and need adaptation or iteration.
 Additionally one cannot see what is in another mind and so each mind should be view as a kind of island.
 Others must necessarily think differently based on exposure to information and personal variation in environment and experience.

+The deeper an understanding of a topic the more one realizes how little was known before.
+This pattern is repeated endlessly and should be assumed as the default state of knowledge.
+Unless one has done original research or investigation assume nothing.

-What prevents people from changing their mind?
+##### What prevents people from changing their mind?
+1. Social Bonds
+2. Identity
+3. Physiology
+4. Fear
+5. Shame

 ##### Remove the shame / stigma / fear around
 1. Changing ones mind